Wedding of Prince Charles and Camilla Parker Bowles: Questioning a royal civil wedding

+This argument was rejected by the law professor Rebecca Probert.
+She noted that the 1949 Act nowhere refers to "ancient procedures" but to the preservation of existing "law".
+As the heading indicates, Section 79 is a "saving".
+The purpose of a "saving" is to make specific provision for the continuance of an old law which would otherwise be abrogated by a new law.

 The government raised the issue of the Human Rights Act, noting that under this the 1949 Act had to be interpreted wherever possible to uphold the right to marry without discrimination.
-The key words are "wherever possible" - the Human Rights Act specifically states that where a statute makes something illegal the only way to make it legal is to amend or repeal the statute.
+The key words are "wherever possible" – the Human Rights Act specifically states that where a statute makes something illegal the only way to make it legal is to amend or repeal the statute.
 For example, were the Sovereign to deny a member permission to marry under the Royal Marriages Act, an application to the Court for a declaration that the marriage must be permitted to go ahead under human rights legislation would fail.

 Eleven objections were received by the Cirencester and Chippenham register offices but were all rejected by the Registrar General (and National Statistician) Len Cook, who determined that a civil marriage would in fact be valid.

-Change of the wedding location and date
+Change of the wedding venue and date

 On 17 February, Clarence House announced the marriage's change of venue from Windsor Castle to the Windsor Guildhall, immediately outside the walls of the castle.
 This substitution came about when it was discovered that the legal requirements for licensing the royal castle for civil weddings would require opening it up to other prospective couples for at least three years.
 On 22 February, Buckingham Palace announced that the Queen would not attend the wedding ceremony, but would attend the church blessing and host the reception afterwards.
 The reason stated by the palace was the couple wanted to keep the occasion low key.
 On 4 April, it was announced that the wedding would be postponed 24 hours until 9 April, so that the Prince of Wales could attend the funeral of Pope John Paul II as the representative of the Queen.
 The postponement also allowed some of the dignitaries who were invited to the funeral to attend the wedding.
 In keeping with tradition, the Prince of Wales spent the night apart from his bride-to-be at Highgrove House, his country home in Gloucestershire, with his sons Princes William and Harry, while Camilla remained at Clarence House.